Lewis & Clark on

 The Louisiana Purchase

 England, France, and Spain had competing claims on the American interior throughout the 1700s, a competition that ultimately helped the United States gain her freedom and her size.
 England won control of the upper Mississippi and Northwest Territories from France in the French and Indian War of the 1860's.
-England wanted to reserve these lands for a fur trade monopoly and therefore forbid the American colonists to settle west of the Appalachians.
-This settlement restriction was one of the contributing factors to the American Revolutionary War
+England wanted to reserve these lands for a fur trade monopoly and therefore forbid the American colonists from settling west of the Appalachians.
+This settlement restriction was a contributing factor to the American Revolutionary War

 Spain and France aided the colonists in the Revolution, believing that if the Americans won, they would form a weak new country, easy to control on the Atlantic coast.
 England would also be weakened, so France and Spain could expand their hold on the American interior.